that-recsys-lab/CLXR-an/README.md

   - CLXR-joint_training - contains code for training CLXR-joint model for explaining a specified recommender.
   - CLXR-score_training - contains code for training CLXR-score model for explaining a specified recommender.
   - CLXR-TDLR_training - contains code for training CLXR-score model for explaining a specified recommender.
+  - LXR training - contains code for training LXR model for explaining a specified recommender.
   - metrics - contains code related to model evaluation.

 ".txt" files: